Some conclusions seem tempting to make at times like these. The natural one being English football is well on the up. Let’s investigate.

 Four English clubs in both European club finals.
 Manchester City and Liverpool both coming second and third in the Premier League all time points records, only beaten by City’s total the previous season.

 Are English teams finally going to compete in Europe?
 Supporting throughout my childhood and teen years, it seemed that a top English team getting beaten by any team such as Bayern, Barcelona or Real was almost a shoe-in.
-You had a few times, exceptional times, such as Chelsea beating Barcelona in the final courtesy of Fernando Torres, but these seemed like giant killings of Biblical order.
+You had a few times, exceptional times, such as Chelsea beating Barcelona in the quarters courtesy of Fernando Torres, then beating Bayern courtesy of Drogba to win the champions league in 2012, but these seemed like giant killings of Biblical order.

 Even the Manchester City of recent years couldn’t hack it against the heavy weights.
 This year, however, Spurs and Liverpool have outplayed the best of them.